Wikian233/FCLappyBird/README.md

 and the learing rate should also be changed, which can be found in the config.py file

-## 2. FCLNet Driven by abstract error
+## 2. FCLNet Driven by abstract error (completed)
 The error signal is defined as to maximize the score which bird can get.
 The enviroment informations used to train the FCLNet are the errors of nearest front 4 pipes.

-## 3. FCLNet Driven by abstract error and vision enviroment input (under development)
+## 3. FCLNet with Convolutional neural network using vision environment input (completed)
-Now facing some problems, maybe the vision input is too large for the FCLNet to learn.
-Convolutional layer may be needed to reduce the input size and extract the features of the vision input.
+Please check the branch: DeepFCL with Convolutional Neural Network for more details.

 # Results
 ## 1. FCLNet driven by position errors